 The BURST TERMINATE command is used to truncate either fixed-length or full-page bursts.
-The most recently registered READ or WRITE command prior to the BURST TERMINATE command will be truncated, as shown in the Operation section of this data sheet.
+The most recently registered READ or WRITE command prior to the BURST TERMINATE command will be truncated, as shown in the "Operations" section on page 20.
+The BURST TERMINATE command does not precharge the row; the row will remain open until a PRECHARGE command is issued.